The Orange Carpet Visa Facility in Indonesia

 Orange Carpet conditions

-Whether or not you can use the Orange Carpet programme depends on which country your business is based in.
+Whether or not you can use the Orange Carpet Visa Facility depends on which country your business is based in.
 The Dutch embassy can tell you more about this.

 The conditions for an Orange Carpet procedure also vary from country to country.
 You will need to show why you travel frequently for your work.
 The embassy decides whether you meet the local conditions.